History of U.S. foreign policy, 1801–1829: Embargo Act

 American trade boomed after the outbreak of the French Revolutionary Wars in the early 1790s, in large part because American shipping was allowed to act as neutral carriers with European powers.
 Though the British sought to restrict trade with the French, they had largely tolerated U.S. trade with mainland France and French colonies after the signing of the Jay Treaty in 1794.
 Jefferson favored a policy of neutrality in the European wars, and was strongly committed the principle of freedom of navigation for neutral vessels, including American ships.
 Early in his tenure, Jefferson was able to maintain cordial relations with both France and Britain, but relations with Britain deteriorated after 1805.
-Needing sailors, the British Royal Navy seized hundreds of American ships and impressed 6,000 sailors from them, angering Americans.
+Needing sailors, the British Royal Navy seized hundreds of American ships and impressed 6,000 alleged British deserters from them, angering Americans.
 The British began to enforce a blockade of Europe, ending their policy of tolerance towards American shipping.
 Though the British returned many seized American goods that had not been intended for French ports, the British blockade badly affected American commerce and provoked immense anger throughout the nation.
 Aside from commercial concerns, Americans were outraged by what they saw an attack on national honor.
 In response to the attacks, Jefferson recommended an expansion of the navy, and Congress passed the Non-importation Act, which restricted many, but not all, British imports.

 To restore peaceful relations with Britain, Monroe negotiated the Monroe–Pinkney Treaty, which would have represented an extension of the Jay Treaty.
 Jefferson had never favored the Jay Treaty, which had prevented the United States from implementing economic sanctions on Britain, and he rejected the Monroe–Pinkney Treaty.
-Tensions with Britain heightened due to the Chesapeake–Leopard affair, a June 1807 naval confrontation between an American ship and a British ship that ended in the death or impressment of several American sailors.
-Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to attacks by both of the major naval powers.
-In response to attacks on American shipping, Congress passed the Embargo Act in 1807, which was designed to force Britain and France into respecting U.S. neutrality by cutting off all American shipping to Britain or France.
+Tensions with Britain heightened due to the Chesapeake–Leopard affair, a June 1807 naval confrontation between USS Chesapeake and HMS Leopard that resulted in four British deserters from Chesapeake being impressed.
+Beginning with Napoleon's December 1807 Milan Decree, the French began to seize ships trading with the British, leaving American shipping vulnerable to seizures by both of the major naval powers.
+In response to seizures on American shipping, Congress passed the Embargo Act in 1807, which was designed to force Britain and France into respecting U.S. neutrality by cutting off all American shipping to Britain or France.
 Almost immediately the Americans began to turn to smuggling in order to ship goods to Europe.
 Defying his own limited government principles, Jefferson used the military to enforce the embargo.
 Imports and exports fell immensely, and the embargo proved to be especially unpopular in New England.

 Most historians consider Jefferson's embargo to have been ineffective and harmful to American interests.
 Even the top officials of the Jefferson administration viewed the embargo as a flawed policy, but they saw it as preferable to war.
 Appleby describes the strategy as Jefferson's "least effective policy", and Joseph Ellis calls it "an unadulterated calamity".
 Others, however, portray it as an innovative, nonviolent measure which aided France in its war with Britain while preserving American neutrality.